robinpunn/nextjs-portfolio/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Add your informatin in the intro section
+## Add your information in the intro section
-- Replace the text in the <p> tag with your own information
+- Replace the text in the ``<p>`` tag with your own information
-- Replace the links with your own lings:
+- Replace the links with your own links:
 ```js
     <div className='flex items-center justify-between max-w-[330px] m-auto py-4'>
                     <div className='rounded-full shadow-lg shadow-gray-500 p-3 cursor-pointer hover:scale-110 ease-in duration-200'>